lukeoliver1776/k8s-caph/README.md

 ### Copy the Example .env File

-The `mgmt.env` file gives an example configuration for your management cluster
+The `example.env` file gives an example configuration for your management cluster

 ```
-cp mgmt.env .env
+cp example.env .env
 ```

 ### Create a Project In Hetzner